Integrable Floquet Time Crystals in One Dimension: Introduction

-Concretely, in this manuscript we map the Floquet phase portrait in a manifold of Hamiltonian parameters consisting of the periodic drive amplitude $g_0$ and, for concreteness, an NNN coupling strength $\lambda$ added to the Ising spin chain.
-We optimize the drive frequency to maximize the stability of the DTC phase and identify a contiguous DTC region bounded by analytically obtained Floquet gapless loci at both high-symmetry and non-high-symmetry momenta; adjacent to these boundaries we find a fragile time-crystal (FTC) regime, while elsewhere the system exhibits oscillatory spin-liquid (OSL) or paramagnetic (PM) behavior.
+Concretely, in this manuscript we map the Floquet phase diagram in a manifold of Hamiltonian parameters consisting of the periodic drive amplitude $g_0$ and, for concreteness, an NNN coupling strength $\lambda$ added to the Ising spin chain.
+We optimize the drive frequency to maximize the stability of the DTC phase and identify a contiguous DTC region bounded by analytically obtained Floquet gapless points at both high-symmetry and non-high-symmetry momenta; adjacent to these boundaries we find FPM behavior.
 Thus, a rich phase diagram emerges with sharp quantum transitions involving DTC in an exact, integrable, closed quantum system that goes beyond the simple symmetry-broken/thermal phase transitions seen in MBL systems\cite{tc:rmp:colloquium:2023}, and in analogy with recently studied phase transitions in fractal time crystals in the mean-field limit\cite{giachetti:2023}, as well as open quantum systems\cite{mattes:2023}.

-Dynamically, the DTC is diagnosed by near-unity long-time-averaged fidelity at optimal momentum $k_0$ and a robust stroboscopic correlation $\overline{C_z}\sim\mathcal{O}(1)$, while FTC / OSL / PM show suppressed fidelity and qualitatively different temporal signatures.
-From finite-size analyses of the stroboscopic signal (FFT of $C_z(k_0^R,nT)$) we extract a splitting $\delta\Omega(N)$ of the subharmonic peak and fit scaling laws $\delta\Omega\sim N^{\alpha}$: deep in the DTC we obtain algebraic scaling with $\alpha\approx-1$ (beat period $\sim N$), while in FTC/OSL the splitting either broadens, plateaus, or yields unstable exponents.
-These scaling results are obtained robustly via two Lorentzian peak fits and RANSAC regression, providing a clear finite-size distinction between truly rigid DTC order and spin-liquid–like or fragile behavior.
+Dynamically, the DTC is diagnosed by near-unity long-time-averaged fidelity at optimal momentum $k_0$ and a robust stroboscopic correlation $\overline{C_z}\sim\mathcal{O}(1)$, while the FPM shows suppressed fidelity and qualitatively different temporal signatures.
+Further analysis of these phases involves scaling hypothesis tests on temporal long-range correlations, which demonstrate the onset of \emph{off-diagonal long-range order} (ODLRO) in time for the DTC phase and rapid decay of these correlations near criticality in the FPM phase, justifying the nomenclature chosen.
+Finally, we extract a splitting $\delta\Omega(N)$ of the subharmonic peak from finite-size analyzes of the stroboscopic signal (FFT of $C_z(k_0^R,nT)$), and fit scaling laws $\delta\Omega\sim N^{\alpha}$: deep in the DTC we obtain algebraic scaling with $\alpha\approx-1$ (beat period $\sim N$), while in FPM the splitting either broadens, plateaus, or yields unstable exponents.
+These scaling results are obtained robustly through two Lorentzian peak fits and regression by Random Sampled Consensus (RANSAC).
+RANSAC is a robust algorithm used in machine learning~\cite{fischler:ransac,scikit-learn} that suppresses outliers from failed double-peak fits or resolution-limited spectra.
+Successful hypothesis tests have provided very clear finite-size distinctions between the truly rigid DTC order and FPM behavior.

 Beyond establishing stability, our analysis clarifies how integrability is responsible for the rigidity of the DTC phase.
 In particular, we connect subharmonic oscillations to (a) the structure of conserved charges in the quadratic fermion description, (b) $\pi$-mode pinning akin to strong-mode physics in Floquet-integrable chains and circuits, and (c) finite-size dependence of melting of the DTC at accessible drive frequencies that complement, rather than substitute for, exact integrable control.
 This synthesis allows for the realization of DTCs by methods previously developed for one-dimensional integrable chains and circuits, providing a unified route to subharmonic order in clean systems.